rchain-community/Korea-Workshop/phaseTwo.md

 There is also the [public rchain discord]() but no points for joining that one.

-28. Translate this document (2 points)
+28. Translate this document (3 points)

 29. Write a Rholang tutorial lesson (3 points)

-30. Korean language resources of value to general blockchain (2 points)
+30. Korean language resources of value to general blockchain (3 points)

 Find resources for blockchain in Korea and add to GitHub.

+31. Curate list of Korean blockchain organizations that RChain should start interacting with (3 points)

 31. Find the Casper Mistake
 There is a mistake in this casper game.
 Can you find it?